 Cancer treatment-related skin reactions can have a significant negative effect on a patient’s physical functioning, well-being, and quality of life, and also may necessitate cancer treatment delays and limitations.
 The incidence of skin reactions varies according to the chemotherapeutic agents and treatment regimens used, but has been shown to increase in treatment with targeted therapies.
 Overall, incidence has been reported as follows: rash (as many as 100% of patients receiving targeted therapies), PPE (19%–82%, depending on the agent used), xerosis (3%–55%), pruritus (8%–52%), and paronychia (12%–16% of patients receiving epidermal growth factor receptor [EGFR] inhibitors).
 Those effects can be episodic, wax and wane, or spontaneously resolve.
 Sensitivity to sunlight, telangiectasias, and hyperpigmentation can be long-term or even permanent side effects of treatment.

+for instructions on navigating the ONS PEP webpages.
 Have a question about how to apply this PEP topic to your practice?
 Ask a nurse on ONS staff at firstname.lastname@example.org

 This topic was updated on June 19, 2015.

 Ishida, T., Ito, A., Sato, F., Kusumoto, S., Lida, S., Inagaki, H., . . .
 Useda, R., (2013).
 Stevens-Johnson syndrome associated with mogamulizumab treatment of adult T-cell leukemia/lymphoma.
 Cancer Science, 104, 647–650. doi:10.1111/cas.12116

 Linardou, H., & Gogas.
 (2016).
 Toxicity management of immunotherapy for patients with metastatic melanoma.
 Annals of Translational Medicine, 4, 272. doi:10.21037/atm.2016.07.10